-Liability risks, compliance violations, bureaucratic effort and sometimes high costs.
-Even if the concrete interpretation of the SCDDA, which takes effect on 1 January 2023, is not yet entirely clear: the challenges it seems to entail cause uncertainty among many companies.
+Liability risks, compliance violations, bureaucratic effort and potential high costs.
+The specific interpretation of the SCDDA is not entirely clear yet.
+However, its taking effect on January 1, 2023 as well as its entailing challenges appear to cause uncertainty among many companies.

 The SCDDA initially obliges companies with 3,000 employees to comply with human rights and environmental due diligence obligations.
-From January 2024, the law will also apply to companies with 1,000 or more employees.
+From January 2024 onwards, the law will also apply to companies with 1,000 or more employees.
 The obligations will then include: